myTerminal/super-emacs/README.md

 1. [helm](https://github.com/emacs-helm/helm) to take your Emacs experience to the next level
 2. [multiple-cursors](https://github.com/magnars/multiple-cursors.el) to be able to edit text in style
 3. [ace-jump-mode](https://github.com/winterTTr/ace-jump-mode) to be able to jump around quickly
-4. [powerline](https://github.com/milkypostman/powerline) to decorate your mode-line and make it more informative
+4. [ace-window](https://github.com/abo-abo/ace-window) to be able to switch windows visually
-5. [switch-window](https://github.com/dimitri/switch-window) to be able to switch windows visually
+5. [powerline](https://github.com/milkypostman/powerline) to decorate your mode-line and make it more informative
 6. [buffer-move](http://www.emacswiki.org/emacs/buffer-move.el) for moving buffers within windows quickly
 7. [auto-complete](https://github.com/auto-complete/auto-complete) for easy text editing
 8. [ztree](https://github.com/fourier/ztree) for an efficient directory tree comparison